 However the problems of Third World countries are now being impacted by “peak oil” and the biofuel perversion of using food to drive cars and trucks in a starving world.
 Indeed in the ultimate obscenity Richard Branson’s Virgin airline has recently used biofuel to partly fuel a flight from London to Amsterdam, an act that drew critical condemnation from environmentalists (see: http://www.abc.net.au/news/stories/2008/02/25/2171511.htm ).
 In short, diversion of agricultural land for biofuel has three major problems.
 Biofuel (A) drives up the world price of food in a global marketplace; (B) can be associated with a huge “carbon debt” from release of soil carbon, whether from ploughed savannah or from deforested land; and (C) is currently associated with huge ecosystem damage.
 Let us consider these 3 problems in succession .

-2. Biofuel perversion is driving up global food prices.
+2. Biofuel perversion is driving up global food prices - and poverty kills.

 The United States is currently using about 9% of its wheat, 25% of its corn and about 15% of its grain in general to produce biofuel.
 The United Kingdom (UK) has committed to large increases in the use of biofuels over coming decades, has recently announced subsidies for biofuel and supports the European Commission (EU) target requiring 10 per cent of petrol station fuel to be plant-derived biofuel within 12 years.
 However the huge and intrinsically genocidal current US diversion of 15% of its grain crop to biofuel production has had a huge impact already on soaring global food prices – the world is already facing a global food crisis with alarm being expressed by UN, FAO and other scientific experts.
 Simple Google searches for “global food crisis”, ”world food price crisis” and related phrases reveals massive current concerns.